-Dr. Charla Jones is board certified adult psychiatrist with more than 12 years of experience and a special interest in women’s health.
+Dr. Charla Jones is a board certified adult psychiatrist with more than 12 years of experience and a special interest in women’s health.
 Dr. Jones attended the University of Dayton as an undergraduate, followed by the University of Cincinnati for medical school and residency training.
 Upon completion of her residency, she completed a two-year advanced psychotherapy training program through the Cincinnati Center for Psychotherapy and Psychoanalysis.
 Dr. Jones has worked in a myriad of clinical settings including adult inpatient, psychiatric emergency room, and private practice.
 She has spent most of her career treating patients in outpatient settings for healthcare organizations including St. Elizabeth Physicians, Novant Health and TriHealth.
 Prior to joining the team at Galia Collaborative, she worked in a primary care setting working collaboratively with primary care physicians to support the whole-self of patients.
 Dr. Jones treats a variety of conditions, including depression, anxiety, obsessive compulsive disorder, bipolar disorder, and PTSD.

 I believe..